Dr Andrew Smith

 Cell death mechanisms in endogenous cardiac stem cells from tyrosine kinase inhibitors.

-This study is currently on-going, using human eCSCs that have been isolated from tissue and grown in culture, to examine the mechanisms involved in the toxicity induced by tyrosine kinase inhibitors.
-Study will focus on the cell death pathways involved and will also examine associated alterations in intracellular calcium and levels of reactive oxygen species (ROS).
+This study, building on the above now-completed study, is currently on-going, using human eCSCs that have been isolated from tissue and grown in culture, to examine the mechanisms involved in the toxicity induced by tyrosine kinase inhibitors.
+Study focuses on the cell death pathways involved and will also examine associated alterations in intracellular calcium and levels of reactive oxygen species (ROS).
 This project involves isolation of human cells from tissue samples, cell culture, live staining and imaging in multi-well plates and confocal analysis, immunological labelling and molecular biology techniques; with considerable confocal microscope work to examine calcium and ROS labelling.
 This project is being supervised by Dr. Smith in collaboration with Prof. Derek Steele, and is funded by the School of Biomedical Sciences and the Leeds Anniversary Research Scholarship.
-Early findings from this work were presented at the Physiological Society Future Physiology meeting in December 2017.
+Findings from this work have been presented at the Physiological Society Life Sciences conference (Aberdeen, UK, July 2019).

 Novel chemical methods to sample cell surface proteins.